Aarian-A/sado-bot/README.md

 # sado-bot
-Leaves a message whenever a member departs from the discord server
+Sado is a work-in-progress, multipurpose, hyper-customizable discord bot which allows discord server admins to more efficiently manage channels.

 ### Setup For Development
 Donwload NodeJS (and npm) from Nodejs